markschmucker/discourse-tag-group-actions-clone/README.md

-# discourse Tag Group Actions
+# Discourse Tag Group Actions
 This plugin adds features to your Discourse.

 - adds a new `search-advanced-option` to display topics not in particular tag-group which will be visible only to staff.